Some inspiration to help you get in on the ombre hair trend.

 1. Bronze Ombré

 Looking for a natural looking ombré color?
 Try a bronze ombre color.
 Rich, dark browns that add depth and volume to your locks is a great way to try the popular hair trend without going too crazy.
-This color looks well on light to olive skin tones.
+This color flatters light to olive skin tones.

 2. Caramel Ombré

-Blonde to brown ombre in these caramel tones gives the appearance that you’ve been hitting the beach everyday and that your natural brown hair has been kissed by the sun.
-It’s another natural looking ombre that is subtle, but noticeable change.
+These caramel tones give the appearance that you’ve been hitting the beach every day and that your natural brown hair has been kissed by the sun.
+It’s another natural looking ombre that includes subtle, but noticeable change.
 This look works on all skin tones.

 We love how brown hair with blonde tips can highlight the tones and contrasts in your hair.
-Work with your colorist to figure out the right tone of blonde for your brown hair.
+Work with your colorist to figure out the right tone of blonde to pair with your brown hair.

 4. Red Ombré

-We just love how brown and red ombre creates such a multifaceted look to your locks.
-Go as deep chocolate or red as you’d like.
+We just love how this combination creates such a multifaceted look.
 This ombré works on any skin tone.

 5. Honey Ombré

-This light brown and blonde ombre is a mix of light beautiful honey browns with a mix of blondes.
+This light brown and blonde ombre is a mix of beautiful hues.
 The lighter the skin, the lighter you can go with the undertones.
-For darker skin keep under tones less blonde and more honey brownish.

 6. Ash Blonde Ombré